huayu1111/KDDANet/README.md

 1.0.0

 # Author
-Hua Yu
+Hua Yu and Lu Lu

 # Description
-This software identifies the hidden gene interactions and modules through implementing minimum cost optimization and graph clustering on a unified flow network model
+This software identifies the hidden gene interactions and modules underlying KDDAs through implementing minimum cost optimization and graph clustering on a unified flow network model

 # Documentation
 To use KDDANet, please refer to the instructions in manual.txt in this subdirectory